CHStudio/Raven/README.md

 ## Why creating such tool ?

 We work a lot on API related projects.
 Sometimes we create API, sometimes we consume them.
-The OpenAPI specification format is now well known and used in a lot of different contexts.
+The OpenAPI description format is now well known and used in a lot of different contexts.

 Our concern is that it's hard to ensure that the written documentation is